-While the rules of attraction for the human species are not clearly understood, the rules of attraction in the game of inbound marketing are pretty clear-cut.
+While the rules of attraction for the human species are not clearly understood, the rules of attraction in the game of inbound marketing are clear-cut.
 The scientific rules have already emerged.
-Inbound marketing works on a conscious level to motivate complete strangers to take action for reasons that are tucked inside your firm’s content.
+Inbound marketing works on a conscious level to motivate strangers to take action for reasons that are tucked inside your firm’s content.

 Inbound marketing aims to create content people love.